Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-secrets/src/samples/README.md

 This document explains samples and how to use them.

 ## Key concepts
-### Key
+### Secret
-  Azure Key Vault supports multiple key types(`RSA` & `EC`) and algorithms, and enables the use of Hardware Security Modules (HSM) for high value keys.
-In addition to the key material, the following attributes may be specified:
+  A secret is the fundamental resource within Azure KeyVault.
+From a developer's perspective, Key Vault APIs accept and return secret values as strings.
+In addition to the secret data, the following attributes may be specified:
-* enabled: Specifies whether the key is enabled and useable for cryptographic operations.
-* not_before: Identifies the time before which the key must not be used for cryptographic operations.
+* expires: Identifies the expiration time on or after which the secret data should not be retrieved.
-* expires: Identifies the expiration time on or after which the key MUST NOT be used for cryptographic operation.
+* notBefore: Identifies the time after which the secret will be active.
+* enabled: Specifies whether the secret data can be retrieved.
-* created: Indicates when this version of the key was created.
+* created: Indicates when this version of the secret was created.
-* updated: Indicates when this version of the key was updated.
+* updated: Indicates when this version of the secret was updated.

-### Key Client:
+### Secret Client:
-The Key client performs the interactions with the Azure Key Vault service for getting, setting, updating, deleting, and listing keys and its versions.
-An asynchronous and synchronous, KeyClient, client exists in the SDK allowing for selection of a client based on an application's use case.
-Once you've initialized a Key, you can interact with the primary resource types in Key Vault.
+The Secret client performs the interactions with the Azure Key Vault service for getting, setting, updating, deleting, and listing secrets and its versions.
+An asynchronous and synchronous, SecretClient, client exists in the SDK allowing for selection of a client based on an application's use case.
+Once you've initialized a SecretClient, you can interact with the primary resource types in Key Vault.

-### Cryptography Client:
-The Cryptography client performs the cryptographic operations locally or calls the Azure Key Vault service depending on how much key information is available locally.
-It supports encrypting, decrypting, signing, verifying, key wrapping, key unwrapping and retrieving the configured key.
-An asynchronous and synchronous, CryptographyClient, client exists in the SDK allowing for selection of a client based on an application's use case.

 # Samples Azure Key Vault secrets APIs
 This document describes how to use samples and what is done in each sample.